 Verbal communication is when healthcare professionals speak aloud, whether in-person, on the telephone, or on a video call.
 This can be to colleagues, patients, or patients' family members.

-There is more to verbal communication than the words that are said - it’s equally as important to be conscious of how they’re spoken.
+There's more to verbal communication than the words that are said — it’s equally as important to be conscious of how they’re spoken.
 This includes the tone and pitch.
 It’s easy to forget that we pour emotion into our speech.

-When speaking it’s important to remain professional and courteous to others at all times - even when emotions are high and tempers fraught.
+When speaking, it’s important to remain professional and courteous to others at all times — even when emotions are high and tempers fraught.
 This is why verbal communication skills in healthcare settings should be a developmental priority.

 Non-verbal communication, such as body language and facial expressions, can affect how a patient absorbs information.
 For example, negative body language could unnecessarily exacerbate a patient’s anxiety, which may affect a professional’s credibility.